-The library welcomes comments and criticisms of its collections.
+The library welcomes comments and criticisms of its collections from patrons who are within the service area of the DeWitt Community Library (City of DeWitt, Rural Clinton County or cities who contract for services with Clinton County Libraries).
 However, no citizen in a democracy has a right to prevent another from accessing materials or other information resources by destroying or stealing library property or demanding the item's removal from the collection without library board review.